This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Laissez les bon temps rouler (let the good times roll).

-This is the New Orleans motto and the Louisiana city definitely lives up to it.
-Visitors are guaranteed to have a good time in the city known as the Big Easy every day of the year.
-Although the city is most well-known for its Mardi Gras celebrations, it hosts a lot of other annual festivals too.
+The New Orleans motto, visitors will definitely have a good time when they visit the Big Easy.
+Although it’s most well-known for its Mardi Gras celebrations, the city also hosts many other annual festivals.
 Take your pick of the best New Orleans festivals.

 Jazz music has been the sound of New Orleans since the early 20th century.
 The New Orleans Jazz and Heritage Festival takes place annually on the last weekend in April and the first weekend in May.
 It includes 12 stages featuring performances of African beats, church hymns, pop music, blues and roots, and of course, jazz.
 If visiting New Orleans outside the festival, get your jazz fix aboard the Steamboat Natchez.
 The authentic steamboat does day and evening cruises along the Mississippi River that includes a live jazz band performance.